 - Opportunity to take part in dinghy and keelboat racing

 The running of the club is totally dependent on the voluntary efforts of members.
 All members are expected contribute to this effort.

-SID is not a substitute for a proper structured ISA approved training course e.g. ISA Approved Dinghy or Keelboat courses.
+SID is not a substitute for a proper structured Irish Sailing approved training course e.g. IS Approved Dinghy or Keelboat courses.

 SID is a voluntary club and relies on its members to run sailing nights,

 organize safety cover, boat maintenance and the running of the club including social activities.

 Sailing sessions are on weeknights starting at 6.00 PM and also on Saturday and Sundays.

 A Captain, Vice Captain & Organizer are appointed for each sailing session.

 Members can attend as many sessions as they wish.